Cheryl Bentov

+Cheryl Ben Tov (שריל בנטוב; born Cheryl Hanin in 1960, is an American real estate agent and former Israeli Mossad agent.

+Biography

-Cheryl Ben Tov (Hebrew: שריל בנטוב), born Cheryl Hanin in 1960, is an American real estate agent and former Israeli Mossad agent who became well known in 1986 when, under the name "Cindy", she persuaded former Israeli nuclear technician Mordechai Vanunu to go with her to Rome, in the context of an Extraordinary rendition with the purpose of ultimately taking him to Israel.
+In 1986, under the name "Cindy", she persuaded former Israeli nuclear technician Mordechai Vanunu to go with her to Rome, with the purpose of ultimately taking him to Israel.
 Vanunu faced a secret trial and was sentenced to 18 years in prison, spending nearly 12 of them in solitary confinement.
-Vanunu publicly released confidential information on Israel's nuclear reactor and stated that Israel had created nuclear weapons, becoming the sixth nuclear power and the first since the 1968 Treaty on the Non-Proliferation of Nuclear Weapons, of which Israel was not a signatory.
+Vanunu had publicly released secret information on Israel's nuclear reactor and stated that Israel had created nuclear weapons, becoming the sixth nuclear power and the first since the 1968 Treaty on the Non-Proliferation of Nuclear Weapons, of which Israel was not a signatory.

-A feature in The Times revealed that Hanin was American-born but had moved to Israel as a teenager.
+A feature in The Times reported that Hanin was American-born but had moved to Israel as a teenager.
 Hanin grew up in Pennsylvania and Orlando, Florida in a Jewish family.
 Her father, Stanley Hanin, had founded Allied Discount Tires.